 The business model for buying and selling industrial equipment is rapidly evolving.
 The convergence of cloud-based solutions for IT infrastructure and the evolution of innovative enterprise software licensing is now spilling over to manufacturing infrastructure and supply chains.
-Companies such as InVia Robotics, Savioke, Cobalt Robotics and Knightscope have demonstrated an affinity for solutions with business models which enable customers to pay-as-they-go in a subscription or hourly rate based financing model.
+Companies such as Locus Robotics, InVia Robotics, Savioke, Cobalt Robotics and Knightscope have demonstrated an affinity for solutions with business models which enable customers to pay-as-they-go in a subscription or hourly rate-based financing model.
 Software-as-a-Service (SaaS) has given birth to the new Robots-as-a-Service (RaaS) business model, and this concept is beginning to impact how robotics companies must structure their organization and product design process.

 This article introduces the basic product strategy and business model requirements necessary to develop and deliver robotic-based solutions as a service or subscription model.
-If you are a manufacturer of Autonomous Mobile Robot (AMR) solutions, this article will outline how the product strategy of subscription based pricing and service delivery is different from the classic capital equipment sales and support model.
+If you are a manufacturer of Autonomous Mobile Robot (AMR) solutions, this article will outline how the product strategy of subscription-based pricing and service delivery is different from the classic capital equipment sales and support model.

 Under this existing sales strategy, new products are developed to meet a market need and then marketed and sold to target customers as a capital asset purchase.
 The customer owns the equipment and is responsible for the maintenance and repair of the equipment over its useful life.
-At the end of the product life, the customer is responsible for disposal of the obsolete equipment.
+At the end of the product life, the customer is responsible for the disposal of obsolete equipment.
 RaaS changes all of that.

 “Robotic Service Providers are emerging as a the next generation of automation providers.
 Robots-as-a-Service is core to the business model of RSPs.”

 Mike Oitzman – Founder, The Mobile Robot Guide